-- where the employer has failed to deal with the flexible working application in a reasonable manner - where the employer has failed to notify the employee of the decision on the application within three months (or any agreed extended period) - where the employer has refused the application for a reason other than the statutory grounds - where the employer's decision to reject the application is based on incorrect facts - where the employer has treated the application as withdrawn when the grounds entitling it to do so did not apply.
+- where the employer has failed to deal with the flexible working application in a reasonable manner - where the employer has failed to consult with the employee before rejecting the request - where the employer has failed to notify the employee of the decision on the application within two months (or any agreed extended period) - where the employer has refused the application for a reason other than the statutory grounds - where the employer's decision to reject the application is based on incorrect facts - where the employer has treated the application as withdrawn when the grounds entitling it to do so did not apply.

-The ET's role is to verify whether the employer has acted in a reasonable manner and to examine any disputed facts as to why the business reasons for refusal apply.
+The ET's role is to verify whether the employer has acted in a reasonable manner and consulted with the employee, and to examine any disputed facts as to why the business reasons for refusal apply.
 The ET does not have the power to question the employer's commercial judgment or to substitute its own judgment for that of the employer.